 There are provisions my organization would like changed in the license agreement.
 How do we accomplish this?

 If this is your first project, or if your legal people insist on treating it that way, please follow the following steps.
 While we believe that our standard license agreement is reasonable and fair, we are open to negotiating over specific language.
-If you have specific changes you want to propose, we need you to identify clearly and unambiguously what those changes are, by following these steps:
+If you have specific MINOR changes you want to propose, we need you to identify clearly and unambiguously what those changes are, by following these steps: